ISSN: 2772-4859

 • Whether the manuscript complies with the double-anonymized review rules

 Manuscripts failing to meet these basic standards will be desk rejected without being sent to reviewers.
 Authors will be informed accordingly.
-Manuscripts passing this stage will be assigned to the Editor-in-Chief (EIC) or an Associate Editor (AE) or an Founding Editor(FE).
+Manuscripts passing this stage will be assigned to the Editor-in-Chief (EIC) or an Associate Editor (AE) or a Founding Editor(FE).

 After EIC or AE or FE of the manuscripts are assigned, they will first have a comprehensive reading of your work.
 Desk rejection may happen during this period due to several reasons such as out of the journal’s scope, lack of novelty, unclear language expression, and so on.
 Reviewers will not be invited under these circumstances.
 Suitable manuscripts will typically be sent to at least 2 independent expert reviewers for evaluation of their scientific merit and quality.
-The review process is generally completed within 1 to 2 months, depending on the editors’ and reviewers’ personal schedules.
+The review process is generally completed within two to three months, depending on the editors’ and reviewers’ personal schedules.
 However, this period may be extended if editors and reviewers are simultaneously handling multiple manuscripts.

 Based on reviewers’ comments, the handling editor provides detailed feedback to the authors.
 Decisions at this stage may include acceptance, revision (minor or major), or rejection.